ygo-skc/skc-decks-api/README.md

 In order for the API to work locally, do the following steps

 1. Run `go mod tidy` to download deps
-2. Execute the shell **script doppler-secrets-local-setup.sh** to download all the secrets.
-This will only work if you are logged into Doppler and have access to my org.
+2. Execute the shell script `aws-secrets-local-setup.sh` to download all the secrets.
+This will only work if you are logged into AWS and have access the secrets.

 ## Testing